shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 The first step is to create an Azure AD Tenant.
 A tenant in this case is an instance of Azure Active Directory.

-Follow [these instructions](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant#create-a-new-azure-ad-tenant) to create a tenant to use.
-In particular you want to create a new Azure AD Tenant, you don't want to use an existing one.
+Follow [these instructions](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) to create a new Azure AD Tenant to use.

 *Note* - Make sure you have switched to the new tenant afterwards.
 You can do that by:
 * Clicking your name in the top right corner